 Lucky Luciano’s body was brought back to the United States for burial.
 The event was attended by thousands of people interested in the man who arguably engineered American organized crime as we know it.

-Today, mafia enthusiasts can visit his grave at the St. John Cemetery in Queens, New York.
+Today, mafia enthusiasts can visit Lucky Luciano’s grave at the St. John Cemetery in Queens, New York.

-For more on the mafia after this look at Lucky Luciano, check out what the mafia was like during the 1980s.
+For more on the mafia after learning about Lucky Luciano, check out what the mafia was like during the 1980s.
 Then, click through these insane photos of the destruction the Sicilian mafia leaves behind, snapped by photographer Letizia Battaglia.